enigmalea/AO3-Work-Skin-Journal-App/README.md

 - The "(optional)" description in the tags and mood are intended to be used for characters who wouldn't complete that information.
 Add whatever tags and moods you think the character would use.

 - You can use emoji in any and all fields!
-In paragraphs, in the mood section, or even in entries.
+In tags, in the mood section, or even in entries.
+Just insert them as you would normall.

 - I highly recommend underlining "tags" in the tags section using `<u> </u>`, i.e.
 ```html
 <p class="optionalmeta"><b>tags:</b> <u>tag 1</u>, <u>tag 2/u>, <u>tag 3</u></p>
 ```
+This makes them look like they are clickable within the "app" without needing any fancy coding.

   ![style preview](../assets/style.png?raw=true)

 ## Rules for Use